deltachat/securejoin/source/new.rst

-   However, Bob will detect this modification during step 4a, because the fake ``Alice-MITM`` key does not match the fingerprint ``Alice_FP`` that Alice sent to Bob in the bootstrap code.
+   However, Bob will detect this modification during step 4a, because the fake ``Alice-MITM`` key does not match the fingerprint ``Alice_FP`` that Alice sent to Bob in the invite code.
-   (Recall that the bootstrap code is transmitted via the second channel the adversary cannot modify.)
+   (Recall that the invite code is transmitted via the second channel the adversary cannot modify.)